 You guys will be!
 Yes, all of you!
 Being in photos with your family is so important and you may not feel like it at the moment but trust me, you will appreciate my bossiness one day.
 Being present both in real life and in your framed photos are such a confidence booster for everyone, but especially for your kids.
 My sessions are a mix of lifestyle and relaxed-posed photography.
 This style is something I stamp on my sessions to make them uniquely a RMP experience.
 If you want to include people outside of your immediate family, I can certainly accommodate this.
 Please let me know when you are booking in your session.

 Once the session is complete, I will go home and back up your session and from here all suitable images will be edited.
 If you have requested that you would like to see a sneak peek, I will aim to have this up within 24-48 hours pending if I am on the road or at home.
-You will be notified when your images are ready to be viewed via a private gallery to make your selections.
-From here, you will be invoiced for your chosen package.
+You will be notified when your images are ready, allow around 4 weeks for your full gallery.

 General Advice - This advice may seem a bit "stiff" and at odds with how I like to photograph BUT it is always handy to glance over and please simply ignore what doesnt apply to you and your family!
 If you aren't a hair-brushing or shoe-wearing family, don't do it just for photos!

 Hair – If you’re getting a hair cut for your shoot, consider doing so about two weeks beforehand.
 This will allow for your hair to grow out to show off a more comfortable and "true to you" look.

 Hair accessories – If you’re shooting outdoors, be ready to put your hair up in case of a windy day.
 Bring bobby pins, hair clips, headbands or any other favourite accessories.